 - L. was granted her domestic violence restraining order against A.C., which included the child, at J.L.’s request.
 Surely the court had more than enough to grant this restraining order based upon the two assaults in this instance, but also made use of the new criminal coercion provision as a basis for the order as well.

 - The criminal coercion: what happened between the two assaults, which allowed A.C. to commit the second assault, specifically the threat that caused J.L. to go to A.C., putting herself at risk to protect her daughter.

 This inclusion of criminal coercion closes part of the gap to protect minors and loved ones of victims.
 The court specifically addressed the emotional abuse by way of impact of these threats of harm to loved ones.

 Until this statutory inclusion of criminal conversion, the Act limited protection in defining a victim of domestic violence as over the age of 18 years, unless in a dating relationship with, or having a child with, the alleged perpetrator of the domestic violence.
 N.J.S.A.
 2C:25-19(d).
 Under this definition, threat of harm to a minor not within that definition has been consistently held as not covered within the Act.

 As time passes and more of these cases are brought before the court, we will see how the courts interpret and apply this 15th form of domestic violence articulated in the Act.

-If you need to discuss criminal coercion in a domestic violence matter, call the Law Offices of Peter Van Aulen for a free consultation at 201-845-7400.
+If you need to discuss criminal coercion in a domestic violence matter, call the Law Offices of Peter Van Aulen for a free 30 minute in office consultation at 201-845-7400.